1,000+ Opportunities

 Attention: CSBG Program Manager Nevada Community Action Agencies Agency Address and Phone List Community Services Agency 60th Anniversary Open House CAA Compliance Instructions Webinar Recording 6/23/17 Community Action Partnership (CAP) Federal CSBG Statute (PDF) National Association of State Community Service Programs (NASCSP) Office of Community Services CSBG Funding Distribution Formula National CSBG Organizational Standards

-Based on current listing details, eligibility includes: Community agencies serving families and individuals in Nevada.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Community agencies serving families and individuals in Nevada.
+Confirm the full requirements in the official notice before applying.